 |Intelligence (INT)||Intelligence helps with making your settlements prosper, keeping your army healthy and making sure you keep the advantage during sieges.|

-The Logic of Skill Points
+The logic behind Skill Points

 Skills directly translate to the power of a given character, as improving skills is how a character levels up.
 For example, in order to level up from level 15 to level 16 you will have to earn 80 skill points in any skill.
 Leveling up also improves your ability to increase skills faster with additional Attribute points and Focus points.